+This is basically the pie version of an open-faced sandwich.
+I was a little obsessed with open faced sandwiches when I was a kid – because I thought it meant there was a funny FACE in your sandwich.
+As a kid, I watched my dad pack his lunches each night before work.
 I must have thought I was the official house sandwich director or something because I would ALWAYS tell him to make an open faced sandwich – with a face made out of the condiments, naturally.

+This was just going to be a peach galette at first.
+But since nectarines are just SO good (so good!!)
+I figured I’d throw them in with the peaches.
 If you haven’t tried a white nectarine yet, get yourself to a grocery store PRONTO.
-I’ve been happily munching on them all through the last few months.
+I’ve been happily munching on them all through the summer months.
 They’re like the fuzz-less cousin of peaches.

 This mix of peaches + nectarines results in a gloriously bright + juicy pinwheel of fruits baked into a crisp, flaky pie crust.
 It’s pie but easier than pie.
 (And you get more crust this way because pie crust is my favorite thing, which you have probably figured out….)

-- Folding over the edges on one crust is super easy + quicker than trying to get two pie crusts in the right position without tearing them.
+- Folding over the edges on one crust is super easy + quicker than trying to get two pie crusts in the right position without tearing them

 - The peaches don’t make the bottom of the pie soggy because this bakes quicker than a traditional pie.

 - A slice of this galette is much more portable than a slice of pie and that’s amazing because who doesn’t want to take a slice of this magic with them on their way out the door??

 Bonus points because this is super low in sugar – the fruit provides plenty of natural sweetness!